slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *Choose inspiration over envy."
 -- Naval Ravikant*

+> *"If evil be spoken of you and it be true, correct yourself, if it be a lie, laugh at it."
+-- Epictetus*

+> *"The first art of kings is to endure hatred."
+-- Seneca*

 However beware of blindspots, not all criticism is envy.
 When somebody says something bad about you, is negativity.
 When everyone says it, is advice.